 Jerry helps you bundle home and auto for less in just minutes.

-Filing a claim with State Farm
+Filing a claim during the transition

-Repair authorization and network guarantee
+Repair network guarantee still applies.

-Is Safeco a good insurance company?
+Was Safeco a good insurance company?

 See coverage options for your car.

-How to contact Safeco
+How to contact Safeco/Liberty Mutual

 For customer service and claims, call 800-332-3226.
+This line is being maintained through the transition period.

 Related guides